 LARRY HAMM: Well, according to police, it was a gun.
 And to my knowledge, only one weapon has been discussed.

 AMY GOODMAN: What about weapons in your community, in Newark?

 But this is not just a Newark problem.
 This is a national problem.
-There were more murders in Washington, D.C. last year than they were in Newark.
+There were more murders in Washington, D.C., last year than there were in Newark.
 And it’s a problem that confronts every urban area in the nation.

 AMY GOODMAN: I wanted to bring in Republican presidential candidate Tom Tancredo, who denounced Newark’s leaders on Monday for providing sanctuary to, quote, "illegal aliens."
 He said, quote, "Sanctuary cities are safe havens for all illegal aliens, including gang members, drug dealers, rapists and murderers, further exposing law-abiding citizens of such cities to greater crime."
 This is an excerpt of the speech he delivered in Newark.

 TOM TANCREDO: The fact that New Jersey — that Newark, New Jersey, is a sanctuary city for illegal aliens is well known.
 In addition, it has been widely reported that two of the alleged perpetrators of the heinous act, which occurred two weeks ago, Saturday, resulting in the deaths of three young students and the wounding of a fourth, are in this country illegally.
 Both have prior arrests on charges ranging from sexual assault on a child to robbery and illegal possession of weapons.
 If the alleged assailants are found guilty of these brutal crimes, Newark and its political leadership share a degree of culpability.

 AMY GOODMAN: Republican presidential candidate Tom Tancredo.
 How are you dealing with what could be a big rift between immigrants and African Americans in Newark?